-The following initiatives are opportunities that stakeholders – families, corporates, students, media, councils – have and can become involved with.
+The following initiatives are opportunities that stakeholders – families, corporates, students, media, councils and all members of the public – have and can become involved with.

 Almost half a million Australians are considered directly affected by missing persons every year.
 A corporate partnership with MPAN will reach that previously untouched and significant portion of the consumer market.
 There are numerous and varied opportunities for mutually beneficial relationships within industries for which missing persons has a natural synergy (e.g. print, media, communications, transport, accommodation, freight and postage).

 MPAN is fortunate to have an ongoing partner in acclaimed strategic communications firm, SenateSHJ.
 We look forward to more partnerships with companies that will help to raise awareness, lessen the financial impact on those actively searching, and make headway in addressing this serious community issue.

 MPAN is grateful for the support of a number of businesses and corporations, and we look forward to cultivating and expanding new relationships in the future.

 National Missing Persons Week (NMPW) is an initiative of the Jones family.
 In 1982, their son and brother, Tony, went missing in Queensland.

 Six years later, they called for the first week of August to be dedicated to highlighting missing Australians.
 It is a vital opportunity for families to gain much-needed attention.